Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 • causeless yawning;

-Signs appear due to pressure on the eardrum, as a result of which intracranial pressure changes.
+Signs appear due to pressure on the eardrum, resulting in changes in intracranial pressure.

-It is necessary to consult a doctor in the first days of the onset of symptoms - with hearing loss.
+You should consult a doctor in the first days of the onset of symptoms – if your hearing worsens.
 A person is not able to independently diagnose himself - is it a sulfur plug or an inflammatory process.
-That is why postponing a visit to the ENT is contraindicated.
+That is why postponing a visit to an ENT specialist is contraindicated.

-The doctor is able to visually determine the presence of a blockage.
-For this, otoscopy is performed - a visual examination of the auditory canal with an instrumental method.
-If there is an accumulation of matter, the excess must be removed.
+The doctor can visually determine the presence of a blockage.
+To do this, an otoscopy is performed - a visual examination of the ear canal using an instrumental method.
+If there is an accumulation of substance, the excess must be removed.

-How to flush from a cork in a hospital
+How to wash out a plug in a hospital

-If we talk about how the ear is washed from the cork in the hospital, then the procedure is as follows:
+If we talk about how to wash out the ear plug in the hospital, the procedure is as follows:

 • the doctor determines the consistency of the cork - viscous or dry;

-• in case of a tight connection or complete overlap of the ear canal, special drops (based on oils) are prescribed before washing, which are instilled by the patient on their own at home for three days 2-3 times;
+• in case of a tight connection or complete blockage of the ear canal, before washing, special drops (oil-based) are prescribed, which are instilled by the patient independently at home for three days, 2-3 times;

-• saline solution (saline 0.09%) or sterile water brought to a temperature of 37 degrees is used as a liquid;
+• the liquid used is saline solution (saline 0.09%) or sterile water brought to a temperature of 37 degrees;

 • the patient is in a sitting position with his head thrown back in the opposite direction from the affected ear;

-• using Janet's syringe, liquid is poured into the auditory canal;
+• using a Janet syringe, liquid is poured into the ear canal;

-• the patient turns his head to the opposite side so that the fluid and the contents of the auditory canal flow out.
+• the patient turns his head in the opposite direction so that the fluid and contents of the ear canal flow out.

 If necessary, the procedure is repeated several times until the plug comes out on its own.

-The logical question, is it painful to rinse the ear, worries everyone who has encountered such a problem for the first time.
+The logical question of whether it hurts to rinse the ear is of concern to everyone who has encountered a similar problem for the first time.
 There is no definite answer, since each person has an individual pain threshold and sensitivity.
-If we compare the sensations figuratively, then the process can be described as a combination of intensive cleaning of the ear canal with the simultaneous ingress of water into it.
-There is a minimum of pain, but there is also little pleasure.
+If we compare the sensations figuratively, the process can be described as a combination of intensive cleaning of the ear canal while water gets into it at the same time.
+There is a minimum of pain, but there is also little pleasant sensation.

-Usually, even children do not cry during such procedures, so when wondering if it hurts to wash the ear from a sulfur plug, you should not be afraid of anything.
+Usually, even children do not cry during such procedures, so if you are wondering whether it is painful to wash out the ear from wax plugs, you should not be afraid of anything.

 Not recommended for several reasons.
-First, a person without a medical education cannot be completely sure that sulfur plug is the cause of the symptoms.
-Second, there is a high risk of ear injury and infection.
+First, a person without medical education cannot be completely sure that the cause of the symptoms is the cerumen plug.
+Secondly, there is a high risk of ear injury and infection.

-If there is no other way, and you are sure that the cause of hearing loss is the formation of a cork, then you can try to remove it yourself.
-This will require some medical instruments and preparations.
+If there is no other way, and you are sure that the cause of hearing loss is the formation of a plug, then you can try to remove it yourself.
+This will require some medical instruments and medications.

 Removal methods at home